librenms/docker/README.md

 > **Warning**
 >
-> When activated, logs exceeding the specified retention period `LOGROTATE_RETENTION` will be deleted
+> When activated, logs exceeding the specified retention period `LOGROTATE_RETENTION` will be deleted.

 * `LOGROTATE_ENABLED`: Set to `true` to enable logrotate for this container (default `false`)
 * `LOGROTATE_INTERVAL`: Set to `daily`, `weekly`, `monthly`, or `yearly` (default `weekly`)